hashicorp/terraform-provider-aws/website/docs/d/acm_certificate.html.markdown

 ## Argument Reference

-* `domain` - (Required) The domain of the certificate to look up.
+* `domain` - (Required) Domain of the certificate to look up.
 If no certificate is found with this name, an error will be returned.
 * `key_types` - (Optional) List of key algorithms to filter certificates.
 By default, ACM does not return all certificate types when searching.
 See the [ACM API Reference](https://docs.aws.amazon.com/acm/latest/APIReference/API_CertificateDetail.html#ACM-Type-CertificateDetail-KeyAlgorithm) for supported key algorithms.
 * `statuses` - (Optional) List of statuses on which to filter the returned list.
 Valid values are `PENDING_VALIDATION`, `ISSUED`, `INACTIVE`, `EXPIRED`, `VALIDATION_TIMED_OUT`, `REVOKED` and `FAILED`.
 If no value is specified, only certificates in the `ISSUED` state